nihari-20/nihari-20/README.md

 - 👋 Hi, I’m @nihari-20
+- 😄 Pronouns: she/her
 - 👀 I’m interested in HTML
 - 💞️ I’m looking to collaborate on blah blah blah
-- 📫 How to reach me @nihari55ka@gmail.com
+- 📫 How to reach me nihari55ka@gmail.com
-- 😄 Pronouns: she/her

 <!---
 nihari-20/nihari-20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.